mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 `Prelude.error` is correct", or "this is one of those rare cases where that warning is incorrect."

 But should you trust an LLM to make that judgment call?
-Empirically: no. 99% of the time, it is only doing this as the easy way out.
-Yes, every once in a while it will discover a legitimate reason, but has not properly weighted `P(legitimate | attempted)`.
-Most of the attempts will be as hacks, and it will be more than happy to follow through with an attempt if it truly is the "simplest way".
+Fuck no. 99% of the time, it is only doing this as the easy way out.
+Yes, every once in a while it will discover a legitimate reason, but has not properly weighted `P(legitimate
+| attempted)`.
+Most of the attempts will be as hacks, and it will be more than
+| happy to follow through with an attempt if it truly is the "simplest way".

-So, flagging something as constraint-evading behavior isn't meant to ban the evasion of constraints.
-It's meant to flag situations where 99% of the time, it's the LLM taking the easy or fast way out instead of the correct one.
+Understand something as constraint-evading behavior doesn't mean "ban this behavior".
+It meant to help highlight situations where 99% of the time, it's the LLM taking the easy or fast way out instead of the correct one.
 In these cases, it's imperative that a _human_ is what is adding the warning silencing or hlint ignore.

 "The simplest approach is..." is the worst thing you ever want to see in a thought trace, because it's a sure guaranteed sign that they are about to spew